 A certain amount of daily hair loss is normal and should be expected, and those hairs will often have a white bulb.
 However, when the rate of hair loss exceeds the normal pace, you should consider the possibility that you’re beginning to lose your hair.

-How Do I Know if I’m Losing Hair if the White Bulb Isn’t the Indicator?
+I’m Losing Hair, How Do I Know if the White Bulb Isn’t the Indicator?

 Check for these –